CVG Airport Updates

-- Plexiglass guards will be up at most ticket counters, gate desks, and concessions.
+- Plexiglass guards have been installed at most ticket counters, gate desks, and concessions.
 Social distancing should be practiced throughout the airport, especially while in any lines.

 - At least 40 sanitizer dispensers have been placed throughout the passenger facilities and parking garage at CVG.